 A lot of emphasis is being put on being the last cookie to drop, even if there is no fair reason why the user should be assigned as your customer.

 Take a look at the typical voucher code site.
-As the linked article points out, people are finding these coupon and voucher sites looking for a bargain, but they leave with the affiliates cookie and no voucher code.
+People find these coupon and voucher sites looking for a bargain, but they leave with the affiliates cookie and no voucher code.
 Not good.

 Some of the instances could be down to bad maintenance.
 If that’s the case then an easy solution is to fully automate the coupon system with a free service – it’s as easy as copy and paste, just like adsense.
 I am sure though the dodgy geezers will not want to use a fully automated system like this as it will take away their “bait and switch” technique.